How to create a choropleth map

 - Click on "Import Data", then "Click here to upload a CSV file" and upload a CSV.
 If you're a fan of CSVs (e.g. because you export them out of R or Python), this will be your preferred option.

-If something's wrong with your data, our map feature will tell you immediately and let's you correct it on the spot.
+If something's wrong with your data, our map feature will tell you immediately and will let you correct it on the spot.

 The first half of this video shows the process of importing data well: